defnull/bbblb/docs/config.md

 `SECRET` (type: `str`, **REQUIRED**)
 Secret used to sign and verify API credentials and protected callbacks.
 This is NOT your BBB API secret.

+`DB` (type: `str`, default: `"sqlite:////usr/share/bbblb/sqlite.db"`)
+An sqlalchemy compatible database connection string, starting with either `sqlite://` or `postgresql://`.
+For example `sqlite:////path/to/file.db` or `postgresql://user:pass@host/name`.

+`PATH_DATA` (type: `Path`, default: `Path("/usr/share/bbblb/")`)
+The directory where BBBLB stores all its persistent data, including recordings, lockfiles, logs and more.
+Must be fully write-able for BBBLB and the `{PATH_DATA}/recordings` sub-directory must also be read-able by your front-end HTTP server, if used.
+See docs/recording.md for details.

 `TENANT_HEADER` (type: `str`, default: `"Host"`)
 For each BBB API request, the value of this header is matched against the